mikhailiuk/Deep-Learning-Applied-To-Seismic-Data/readme.txt

         one ending with fu and another with es.
 Fu - fully trained (not in the minimum of the validation error (2000 epochs)), es - early stop (when the network reaches the minima))
-scripts: suplementary scripts for postprocessing of the results
+scripts: supplementary scripts for postprocessing of the results
 src: folder with the source code of the algorithm
 documentation: folder with documentation produced with doxygen containing code description.
                to view the documentation go to the ./documentation/html/ and open index.html